Aaryan Krishna Menon

 Aaryan Krishna Menon is an Indian actor, screenwriter, and director, primarily working in the Malayalam film industry.

 Aaryan made his acting debut in the film Tournament in 2010 and later starred in the Malayalam romantic drama Pranayam in 2011.
 He played a leading role with Lal in the Malayalam short film "Debt" (2010), which won three Kerala state awards.

 He later ventured into directing with a short film titled "Burn My Body".
 Written and directed by him, the movie was acclaimed for its conceptualization, theme, and craft.
 It went viral online, becoming one of the highest-viewed Malayalam short films by grossing 1.3 million YouTube views after three months.
 The E-buzz section from Mathrubhumi, news daily, reported, "A truth that is hard-hitting on the audience has been filmed with perfection and ease in just under 30 mins".
 E-magazine Evartha described it as "a movie par excellence in its kind as it dealt with a storyline that had never been told before".

 Early life

-Aaryan was born in a family to M. S. Girijavallabhan and T. K. Remani in Kodungallur, in the Thrissur district of Kerala, India.
+Aaryan was born to M. S. Girijavallabhan and T. K. Remani in Kodungallur, in the Thrissur district of Kerala, India.
 He has two brothers, Arjun Menon and Abhimanyu Menon.
 Aaryan completed his bachelor's degree in Electronics from Prajyoti Niketan College, Puthukkad.
-Aaryan aspired to a career in film from a very young age.
+Aaryan aspired to build a career in film from a very young age.
 He was an avid theater artist and performed in numerous professional dramas and plays during his college days and has won several university-level awards and recognition.

 Personal life

 Aaryan married his long-term girlfriend Sowmya Vidhyadhar in September 2015 in a private ceremony in Chennai.
-The couple has three daughters.
-Sana, Prakruthi and Shakthi are their 3 daughters.
+The couple has three daughters, Sana, Prakruthi, and Shakthi.